-Both the cervical and lumbar areas of the human spine 25 are, in a healthy state, lordotic such that they are curved convex forward.
+Both the cervical and lumbar areas of the human spine are, in a healthy state, lordotic such that they are curved convex forward.
 It is not uncommon that in degenerative conditions of the spine that lordosis is lost.
 This effectively shortens the spinal canal which decreases its capacity.
 Further, the absence of lordosis moves the spinal cord anteriorly where it may be compressed against the posterior portions of the vertebral bodies and discs.
 Finally, such a loss of lordosis disturbs the overall mechanics of the spine which may cause cascading degenerative changes throughout the adjacent spinal segments.

-The surgical treatment of those degenerative conditions of the spine in which the spinal discs are in various states of collapse, and out of lordosis, commonly involves spinal fusion.
+The surgical treatment of those degenerative conditions of the spine in which the spinal discs are in various states of collapse, and out of lordosis, commonly involves spinal

 That is the joining together of adjacent vertebrae through an area of shared bone.
-When the shared bone is in the area previously occupied by the intervertebral disc that is referred to as an interbody fusion.
-Further history in this regard is provided in application Ser.
+When the shared bone is in the area previously occupied by the intervertebral disc that is referred provided in Application Ser.
 No. 08/263,952 entitled Artificial Spinal Fusion Implants ("Parent Application") incorporated herein by reference.

-The Parent Application taught the use of artificial spinal fusion implants that were capable of being placed between adjacent vertebrae, and which implants were capable of containing and providing fusion promoting substances including bone at the fusion site.
-These devices were further capable of restoring the height of the disc space and of supporting the spine, and were self-stabilizing as well as being stabilizing to the spinal area where implanted.
+The Parent Application taught the use of artificial spinal adjacent vertebrae, and which implants were capable of containing and providing fusion promoting substances including bone at the fusion site.
+These devices were further capable of restoring the height of the disc space and of supporting the spine, and were self-stabilizing as well as 45 endplates, which contours include but are not limited to being stabilizing to the spinal area where implanted.